docker/docs/docker-store/byol.md

 ## What is Bring Your Own License (BYOL)?

-Bring Your Own License (BYOL) allows customers with existing software licenses to easily migrate to the containerized version of the software you make available on Docker Store.
+Bring Your Own License (BYOL) allows customers with existing software licenses to easily migrate to the containerized version of the software that you make available on Docker Store.

-To see and access an ISV's BYOL product listing, customers simply subscribe to the product with their Docker ID.
+To see and access the BYOL product listing of an Independent Softare Vendor (ISV), customers simply subscribe to the product with their Docker ID.
 We call this **Ungated BYOL**.

-ISVs can use the Docker Store/Hub as an entitlement and distribution platform.
+ISVs can use the Docker Store/Hub as an entitlement and distribution platform for their various audiences, such as:
-Using API’s provided by Docker, ISVs can entitle users and distribute their Dockerized content to many different audiences:

 - Existing customers that want their licensed software made available as Docker containers.
 - New customers that are only interested in consuming their software as Docker containers.
-- Trial or beta customers, where the ISV can distribute feature or time limited software.

-Docker provides a fulfillment service so that ISVs can programmatically entitle users, by creating subscriptions to their content in Docker Store.

 ## Ungated BYOL